AndreAllegrini/IRISK-p/README.md

 -   `figures.Rmd`

-    -   code for main manuscirpt figures (analyses results)
+    -   code for manuscript figures

-    -   summary-level data to reproduce figures in `output/` directory
+    -   summary-level data to reproduce figures in `output/`